axionaxprotocol/axionax-web/DEPLOYMENT.md

-# AxionAX VPS Deployment Guide
+# axionax VPS Deployment Guide

 ## 🚀 Complete Setup for VPS Deployment

-This guide will help you deploy the entire AxionAX infrastructure on a VPS (Linux or Windows), including:
+This guide will help you deploy the entire axionax infrastructure on a VPS (Linux or Windows), including:
 - Web Frontend
 - Block Explorer API
 - Faucet API